 In the short-term, the risks are minimal.
 And, the benefits far outweigh the potential side-effects.
-The problems start to compound when PPI use occurs for longer than 2 months.
-Long-term use of proton pump inhibitors has a lengthy list of serious side effects.
+However, the problems start to compound when PPI use occurs for longer than 2 months.
+In fact, long-term use of proton pump inhibitors has a lengthy list of serious side effects.
 Some of the more serious effects include:

 - Increased risk of kidney disease

 - Vitamin and mineral deficiencies

 - Increased risk of osteoporosis and fractures

 Below, I’ll tackle each of the above risks in more detail.